Kail0/wp-materialize-navwalker/README.md

         ?>
 ```

-Your menu will now be formatted with the correct syntax and classes to implement Bootstrap dropdown navigation.
+Your menu will now be formatted with the correct syntax and classes to implement Materialize dropdown navigation.

 You will also want to declare your new menu in your `functions.php` file.